ui-model/ui-model/README.md

 We welcome you to rise issues to let us know your requirements, use cases and also bug reporting.
 Whether we are able to merge or not, we greatly appreciate your PR.

 We encourage the community to develop competitive libraries based on the same ui-model concept.
 We would love to link quality libraries here.
-May we suggest that you use ui-model tag or prefix your library name with `ui-model-...` to increase visibility to potential users.
+May we suggest that you use ui-model tag or prefix your library name with `ui-model-...` to increase visibility to the community.